crsche/crsche.github.io/_posts/0 - A Social Imperative for Post-Quantum Cryptography.md

 In response to the looming threat of quantum computing, the field of post-quantum cryptography has emerged as a beacon of hope.
 The objective is clear — to develop cryptographic algorithms that are secure against both classical and quantum computers.
 Unlike traditional approaches, post-quantum cryptography explores alternative mathematical problems that would remain challenging even in the face of quantum advancements.

-Lattice-based cryptography, hash-based cryptography, and code-based cryptography [EXPLAIN] are among the promising avenues being explored in the post-quantum era.
+Lattice-based cryptography, hash-based cryptography, and code-based cryptography are among the promising avenues being explored in the post-quantum era.
 These cryptographic approaches offer resilience against quantum attacks, providing a robust foundation for secure communication in a world where the rules of the game are rapidly changing.

 #### Navigating the Transition